 A child at risk for trafficking requires support and resources similar to the one who is experiencing exploitation.
-Further, mandatory reporting laws require the professional to report when there is a “reasonable concern” for sex trafficking—the provider does not need to be certain a crime occurred.
+Further, mandatory reporting laws require the professional to report when there is a “reasonable concern” for human trafficking—the provider does not need to be certain a crime occurred.

 The professional needs to assess and address risks and vulnerability, offer support in the form of resources, and ensure the child understands that if they choose to decline referrals and services, they may return to the hospital or clinic for help in the future.

 What is a good starting point for health care professionals looking to educate themselves or their teams on child exploitation?